pete-jacobsson/14C-power-sensitivity/README.md

 ## LICENCE
-This project is made available under the GNU General Public License v3.0 (see License.txt).
+This project is made available under the GNU General Public License v3.0 (see license.txt).

 ## References